 How is pumice “refined?”

-Because of the natural purity of the Hess deposit, the refining processes primarily consist of our highly-specialized crushing, screening to grade, and grade blend mixes.
+Because of the natural purity of the Hess deposit, the refining processes primarily consist of highly-specialized crushing, screening and separating to grade, grade blending (select grades), and packaging.
 Hess supplies industry with grades that range from three-quarter-inch aggregate stones to pumice powders crushed to the consistency of smoke.
-For a handful of ultra-pure grades, Hess uses specialized impurity extraction processes to remove the trace (2%) of heavier igneous minerals (like obsidian) found in the deposit.
+For a handful of ultra-pure grades, Hess uses specialized impurity extraction processes to remove the trace (2%) non-pumice igneous minerals (like obsidian) found in the deposit.
 A robust testing process ensures the grades consistently hold to spec.

-Pumice is packaged in a variety of ways, depending on customer need.
-It is shipped in bulk containers—rail car or truck, pneumatic or hopper.
-It is packaged and shipped in palleted production bags from 35 to 50 lbs. (depending on grade).
-It is packaged in super sacks up to 2000 lbs. or packaged in single-pound quantity in mylar bags.
-It is packaged in paper barrels, plastic canisters and buckets.
+Pumice is packaged in a variety of ways, depending on customer need for end use.
+Pumice is shipped in bulk containers—rail car or truck, pneumatic or hopper-type.
+Pumice is packaged and shipped in palleted production bags weighing 35 to 50 lbs, depending on grade.
+Pumice is packaged in palleted super sacks up to 2000 lbs. or packaged in single-pound quantities in mylar bags.
+Pumice is also packaged in paper barrels, plastic canisters, and buckets.

 What are the recommended storage practices for pumice?